 Cursing under my breath, concentrating on staying on the 30 centimetre wide windy track, avoiding ruts, roots, trees and saplings growing right alongside the track while trying to maintain to the right speed between stationary and slow while going down hill was beyond my skills.
 I started going off the trail, put the brakes on, apparently I must have used the front brakes because I flew off over the handlebars.
 Hands came out to break the fall, the visor broke off my helmet, saving my nose and my lips kissed the ground.

 The Trainer rushed back and picked me up, dusted me off, cleaned my face, checked my injuries, fixed my helmet and twisted handle bars and then suggested we continue back on the same track!
 Barely able to hold one of the handlebars we rejoined the main trail ,rode slowly to the orchard and returned slowly back to the car.

-I love my bike but some MTB trails will be strictly off limits from now on.
+Some MTB trails are now strictly off limits.
 Danger man can go it alone.